-For those who want to learn more about our programme, we will be hosting small-group or individual ‘Coffee, Cake & Chat’ sessions at Great Baddow High School every Tuesday and Thursday between 9am and 10am.
+For those who want to learn more about our programme, we host small-group or individual ‘Coffee, Cake & Chat’ sessions at Great Baddow High School every Monday and Tuesday between 9am and 10am.
 (We can arrange other times on request.)

 To arrange a drop-in just email email@example.com

 About Essex Schools ITT Essex Schools ITT - our Teacher Training Partnership